-It’s time to review my Spring 2019 FabFitFun box!
+My Spring 2019 FabFitFun subscription box review is ready!
 FabFitFun is a quarterly subscription that puts out one box per season.
 Boxes have over $200 in value.
 The items are always full-sized and include products from: beauty, wellness, fashion, and fitness lines.
 Subscribers can either pay $179.99 for an annual subscription ($20 off when buying 4 boxes up front) or $49.99 for a Seasonal subscription.
 Shipping is free, but sales tax gets charged (in certain states).
 There is usually a code to receive $10 off your first seasonal box.
 Those codes are fffa2p6 and FAB10.
 Members can select add-ons at deeply discounted prices to include with their boxes.
 All subscribers get to customize some choice options, but Annual Subscribers (select members) get extra choices.

 There are 8 full-size items in this box.
 The robe is lightweight and floral, which is indicative of spring.
 Everything else really could fit nicely into any season.